unni-krishnan-95/copy/_posts/2017-01-07-sans-2016-holiday-hack-challenge.md

 Happy Holidays and a Happy New Year 2017 readers!
 Thanks for joining me today as we go over the [SANS 2016 Holiday Hack Challenge](https://holidayhackchallenge.com/2016/)!
 Which honestly, was the most fun I ever had!

 Just a quick heads up - this is a very comprehensive and long post.
-I will include an Index for you to be able to jump to a certain portions of the challenge; if you are only looking for solutions.
+I will include an Index for you to be able to jump to a certain portion of the challenge; if you are only looking for solutions.

 For others, the challenges are still available to play through - and will be till next year!
 So if you want to follow along, or give it a go by yourself, then you can start [here](https://holidayhackchallenge.com/2016/)!